Combining productive work lives and balanced personal lives

 Our goal is to bring you news, insights, and information about leading a balanced and productive life while making a difference.

-The book was a challenging project, requiring me to integrate five disparate areas of performance research into a practical book that would help faculty become more productive and happier.
-At the beginning of the book project, I often wished that I was just a little bit smarter so that the writing and thinking would go better.
+I just finished another faculty development book.
+Each time that I'm involved in a book , I often wish that I was just a little bit smarter so that the writing and thinking would go better.
 The project made me aware of how important it is for professors to work at their peak.

 You should want to be smarter for two reasons: your own sake, because as you handle your academic responsibilities quicker and better you will have time and energy to create a great life, and for the sake of higher education, because the smarter you are, the more creatively you will contribute to your discipline and to the quality of instruction at your institution.